AlexWendland/public-note/programming/Function conventions.md

 This is a tempting practice but instead call the write function on an object that can write.
 Or make the writer an instance variable of the object that owns the function.
 This makes it much more clear what is doing the writing or being written to.

+### Don't return error codes from functions

+Throw exceptions, don't pass error codes from your function.
+It means when you get a return from a function you have to check it for a error type.
+As well as it makes typing harder to do.
+This also subtly breaks [[Function conventions#### Command Query separation|Command Query separation]] separation.

 ## Function organisation

 ### Use descriptive names